 Luxury cars made up the majority of leases for decades.
 Now we see more leases on small SUV’s, mainstream sedans, and even compact cars.

 And millennials lease more than any other age group as a proportion of their overall sales.

 What’s interesting is many car shoppers have no intention of leasing a car when they head to the dealership.
 But once they look at the new cars they want, leases begin looking like a much better deal.

 In order to stick to a budget, a lease may be the only option that works if they have their heart set on driving a new car.

 Best Reasons to Lease a Car

-Let’s review some reasons why people lease new cars going against the traditional advice that leasing isn’t a very smart financial decision.
+Let’s review some of the benefits of leasing a car and the reasons why people lease new vehicles going against the traditional advice that leasing isn’t a very smart financial decision.